yuntae1116/swimming_performance/README.md

 This repository contains the code and analysis for the paper titled:

-**"Performance Prediction in Men's 100m Freestyle Using Machine Learning: Importance of Age and National Economic Status"**
+**"Machine Learning-Based Prediction of Performance in Men’s 100m Freestyle Swimming: Roles of Age and National Economy"**

 ## Overview